ravikiran154/learnGit/README.md

 Git is distributed version control system and prevents final doc problem

 Hello Read me after long time

+This update is from branch